-Our purpose is to develop breakthroughs that change patients' lives, and in order to do that we are focused on expanding the involvement of patients, patient organisations, carers and the general public in all stages of the drug discovery and development process.
+Our purpose is to develop breakthroughs that change patients' lives, and in order to do that we are focused on expanding the involvement of patients, patient organisations, carers and the general public in all stages of the medicine discovery and development process.

 Patient Engagement Principles

-The principles that guide Pfizer’s work with patients, carers, and patient organisations include:
+The principles that guide Pfizer’s work with patients, carers and patient organisations include:

-Mutual respect and independence
+Mutual respect and independence.

-Avoidance of actual or perceived conflicts of interest
+Avoidance of actual or perceived conflicts of interest.

 Transparency, in a manner that is consistent with applicable laws and regulations, as well as Pfizer’s corporate values.